-While you might think that darts is played by nothing more than a fun way to pass time, playing darts has some great health and mental benefits.
+While you might think that dart players are seriously unfit, playing darts has great mental health benefits.

-Nothing says hand, eye co-ordination like darts.
-However, darts is more than just a throw, Darts is also extremely beneficial in helping improve your stability and balance, over time.
+Nothing says hand, eye coordination like darts.
+However, Darts is more than just a throw.
+Darts is also highly beneficial in helping improve your stability and balance over time.

-According to some studies made by Vrije University in Amsterdam, darts have a positive effect on motor and sequential performance on people who play regularly.
+According to some studies made by Vrije University in Amsterdam, darts positively affect motor and sequential performance for people who play regularly.

-If you know a thing or two about dart games, you’ll know that most darts games require some mathematical and arithmetic thinking.
+If you know a thing or two about dart games, you’ll know that most games require some degree of quick mathematical and arithmetic thinking.

-Strategic thinking and basic mathematical equations helps keep the mind sharp, which is proven to be extremely beneficial to older players.
+Regular strategic thinking and basic mathematical equations help keep the mind sharp, which is highly beneficial for older players.

-So there you have it, a complete and comprehensive guide that shows you how to play darts.
+So there you have it, a complete and comprehensive guide on how to play darts.

-Although Darts can often be misconstrued as a simple game, it takes a lot of dedication and hard work to play at a high level.
+Although Darts can often be misconstrued as a simple game, it takes a lot of dedication, concentration, and hard work to master.